 So why not try something a bit different this year and spice up the festivities with some delicious duck dishes?

 Gently poach some duck legs or duck wings for about half an hour, once cool pick off the tender meat.
 Mix in a saucepan with a few dollops of a good Thai green curry paste, add a can of coconut milk, some sugar snap peas and sliced red pepper.
-Simmer until the veg is al dente and serve with jasmine rice for a fragrant and satisfying Thai Duck Curry.
+Simmer until the veg is al dente and serve with jasmine rice for a fragrant and satisfying curry dish.

 Pop a whole duck in a deep casserole dish alongside a bulb of garlic smashed into cloves, a handful of herbs and a big dollop of redcurrant jelly.
-Pour in enough dry cider to cover two thirds of the bird then cover and cook at 180°C for about an hour and a half.
-Once cooked, blitz up the cider, garlic and herbs from the pan to make a delicious gravy and serve your Pot Roast Duck in Cider with some creamy mash and crunchy green veg.
+Pour in enough dry cider to cover two-thirds of the bird then cover and cook at 180°C for about an hour and a half.
+Once cooked, blitz up the cider, garlic and herbs from the pan to make a delicious gravy and serve with some creamy mash and crunchy green veg.

 For a festive palate-cleanser, sear two duck breasts, skin side down, in a hot frying pan until the skin crisps and the fat